-The Company was in compliance with all covenants in effect at June 30, 2019.
-There were no borrowings against this facility at June 30, 2019 and December 31, 2018.
+The Company was in compliance with all covenants in effect at September 30, 2019.
+There were no borrowings against this line of credit at September 30, 2019 and December 31, 2018.

-While we currently have no immediate plans to draw on this facility, the line of credit allows flexibility in funding our future operations subject to compliance with the covenants in the table above.
+While we currently have no immediate plans to draw on this line of credit, the line of credit allows flexibility in funding our future operations subject to compliance with the covenants described above.

-Commercial Term Note
+Commercial Term Notes

-On May 30, 2019, the Company entered into an amendment to the loan agreement providing for a commercial term note (the "Term Note") in favor of Hancock Whitney Bank in the principal amount of \$4.8 million.
-The proceeds of the Term Note were used to purchase a building that the Company plans to utilize as its new corporate headquarters.
+On May 30, 2019, the Company entered into an amendment to the loan agreement providing for a term note (the "Building Term Note") in favor of Hancock Whitney Bank in the principal amount of \$4.8 million.
+The proceeds of the Building Term Note were used to purchase a building to utilize as a new corporate headquarters for the Company.
 Beginning July 1, 2019, the Company makes monthly payments towards the outstanding balance.
-The Term Note matures on May 30, 2026 and is secured by substantially all of the assets of the borrower, including the real property acquired with the proceeds of the Term Note.
-The Term Note bears interest at a variable rate equal to the one month ICE libor index plus a margin of 2.45% per annum.
+The Building Term Note matures on May 30, 2026 and is secured by substantially all of the assets of the borrower, including the real property acquired with the proceeds of the Building Term Note.
+The Building Term Note bears interest at a variable rate equal to the one month ICE libor index plus a margin of 2.45% per annum.
 The Company is required to maintain a loan to value ratio of 85% with respect to the appraised value of the real property.
-In connection with the Term Note, the Company entered into an interest rate swap transaction (the "Interest Rate Swap Transaction") with Hancock Whitney Bank effectively fixing the interest rate for the Term Note at 4.68%.
+In connection with the Building Term Note, the Company entered into an interest rate swap transaction (the "Interest Rate Swap Transaction") with Hancock Whitney Bank effectively fixing the interest rate for the Building Term Note at 4.68%.